realblingy/SIMPLYSTONKSST/README.md

 \- Some form of basic styling (this is a front-end role).
 Feel free to use libraries (bootstrap, material-ui) as long as it doesn't conflict with the primary criteria.

+You can also find the deployed version at https://6174efb7a5f84be219e146c1--priceless-einstein-ed2145.netlify.app/.

 Hope you like what I've built!

 ### Notes